-The value can range from 1 to 100.
+The priority of a security group rule.
+The priority can range from 1 to 100.
 A smaller value indicates a higher priority.

 For security group rules of the same type, the rule that has the highest priority takes effect.
-When an ECS instance is added to multiple security groups, the rules of those groups are matched in descending order of priority.
-In one security group or between different security groups, if two security group rules have the same protocol type, port range, action, and authorization object, which rule takes effect depends on the priority and action settings of each rule.
+If an ECS instance belongs to multiple security groups, the security group rules of these security groups are applied to the instance in descending order of priority.
+Security group rules are applied based on the following principles:

-Note For advanced security groups, the priority is fixed to 1 and cannot be modified.
+Note For rules of advanced security groups, the priority is set to 1 by default and cannot be modified.

-Note For advanced security groups, you cannot set security group IDs or authorize mutual access between two security groups.
+Note For rules of advanced security groups, you cannot specify security group IDs as authorization objects.